 Benefits of a Soft Mattress

 It’s a great idea to buy a soft mattress if you’re a sleeper with arthritis and joint pain seeking one of the most comfortable mattresses.
 A softer mattress can be an excellent addition to your sleep environment since they feature plush comfort layers.

-These layers help reduce tension on pressure points and offer cushioning for your neck, shoulder, and back.
+These layers help reduce tension from innerspring mattresses and on pressure points and offer cushioning for your neck, shoulder, and back.
 A softer bed also provides a warm sleeping surface.
 So if you are a colder sleeper, you’ll have no trouble staying cozy throughout the night.

 Disadvantages of Soft Mattress

 The downside of purchasing a softer mattress is they are prone to sagging and sinking.
 Softer mattresses tend to have a hard time supporting sleepers that are more than 130 pounds.
-For this reason, we suggest heavier sleepers look at firmer beds to maintain their mattress quality.
+For this reason, we suggest heavier sleepers look at firm mattress to maintain their mattress quality.